XavierChanth/XavierChanth/README.md

 ### My name is Xavier Chanthavong, and I'm ...

 >🧡 A developer experience engineer at [Atsign](https://atsign.com).
-💻 Studying Computer Science at Ontario Tech University.
+💻 Studying Data Science at Ontario Tech University (with a Math minor!).

 ## 📈 Github Stats